iposton/angular-ssr-movie-search/README.md

 ```

-I am using `Input` to inject data from the `home.component` on click and I am using `Output` to emit a function when the dialog is closed on click.
+I am using `Input` to inject data from the `home.component` on click by calling a `function` and I am using `Output` to `emit` a `function` when the dialog is closed.
+The dialog can be closed by clicking on the X in the top right or by clicking on the overlay.
+The `closeModal()` function will remove the `active` class, reset all the values and emit a function to reset `isOpen` in the `home.component`.

 ```html
 <!-- dialog.component.html -->